broadinstitute/terra-featured-workspace-tests/README.md

 Note: Currently this code tests all workflows within a Featured Workspace, but it does not test notebooks.

 ### Quickstart
+Prerequisites: You will need python3 and may need to install some packages if you don't have them already.
+After installing python3 and pip3, you can import packages needed to run these scripts using `sudo pip3 install dataclasses firecloud tenacity`.
+Alternately, use a Docker instead.

 To run a test of **all Featured Workspaces** (everything [here](https://app.terra.bio/#library/showcase)), from the command line, run:

     python3 featured_workspaces_test.py -v